jessesquires/DefaultStringConvertible/README.md

 *A default `CustomStringConvertible` implementation for Swift types*

+## About

+Never implement `var description: String` again.
+Simply `import DefaultStringConvertible` and conform to `CustomStringConvertible` and get a default type description for free.

 > **This micro-library is based on [this post](http://ericasadun.com/2016/04/18/default-reflection/) from Erica Sadun.**

 ## Requirements